Feel free to search our website, in particular for our Crew Advice Form. It saves a lot of heartache and headaches later.

 Other situations involve crew members demanding payment for duties that were never discussed or agreed upon prior to departure.

-The declaration can also serve as a useful checklist for crew members, helping them prepare for onboard requirements and professional expectations before joining the vessel.
+The reciprocal, however, is that it also serves as a useful checklist for all members, helping them prepare for onboard requirements and professional expectations before joining the vessel.